Indexing

 provided by this package are known from the type, it makes sense to define a type which represents all indices of a subtype or instance of AbstractCliffordNumber

 .
-This package defines the supertype AbstractBitIndices{Q,C}
+This package defines the singleton type BladeIndices{Q,C}

 .

-can be constructed with BitIndices(C)
+objects can be constructed using BladeIndices

 :